Tijjani Muhammad-Bande: Early life

 Muhammad-Bande was born and educated in Zagga, a town in present-day Kebbi State.

 Education

-He attended Ahmadu Bello University in Zaria where he received a bachelors degree in political science in 1979 before proceeding to Boston University, where he graduated with a Master of Arts in Political Science in 1981.
-Muhammad-Bande received a Ph.D in Political Science from the University of Toronto in 1987.
+He attended Ahmadu Bello University in Zaria where he received a bachelor's degree in political science in 1979 before proceeding to Boston University, where he graduated with a Master of Arts in political science in 1981.
+Muhammad-Bande received a Ph.D. in political science from the University of Toronto in 1987.

 Career

 In the 1980s, he taught at the Usman Danfodio University in Sokoto and rose to the rank of professor in 1998.
-Between 2000 to 2004, Bande served as the Director-General of the African Training and Research Centre in Administration for Development in Tangier, Morocco.
-Between 2004 and 2009, he served as Vice Chancellor of Usman Danfodio University before being appointed Director-General of Nigeria's National Institute for Policy and Strategic Studies, a position he held from 2010 to 2016.
+Between 2000 and 2004, Bande served as the director-general of the African Training and Research Centre in Administration for Development in Tangier, Morocco.
+Between 2004 and 2009, he served as vice chancellor of Usman Danfodio University before being appointed director-general of Nigeria's National Institute for Policy and Strategic Studies, a position he held from 2010 to 2016.